Cheryomukha Tart

 Cheryomukha (черёмуха, bird cherry / Prunus padus) is a wild cherry that grows across Siberia.
 Its small black fruits are dried whole and ground — pits and all — into a flour with the texture of cocoa and a flavor between almond, marzipan, and tart cherry.
 The Buryat and Russian Siberian kitchens use this flour in cakes, pelmeni-fillings, and breakfast porridges.
 The cake form is the most famous outside the region.

-A Siberian tart filled with ground bird-cherry seeds and pits — the seeds taste of bitter almond, the filling is dark purple-black.
+A Siberian cake made with bird-cherry flour — the whole dried fruits (flesh and pits) milled together — the seeds taste of bitter almond, the filling is dark purple-black.
 Distinct, slightly medicinal Siberian dessert.

 Cheryomukha (Prunus padus) seeds contain amygdalin, which breaks down into benzaldehyde during baking — the same compound that gives bitter almond extract its flavor.
 The Siberian climate ripens the cherries faster than European varieties.